-COSTA MESA, Calif.: 27 July 2017 — Tread carefully, wireless carriers!U.S. customers are generally satisfied with their service—until a carrier makes them work too hard to resolve a problem, according to the J.D.
-Power 2017 U.S. Wireless Customer Care Full-Service Performance StudySM—Volume 2 and the J.D.
-Power 2017 U.S. Wireless Customer Care Non-Contract Performance StudySM—Volume 2, both released today.
+COSTA MESA, Calif.: 2 Feb.
+2017 — As the number of customers with unlocked cellphones (phones that can be transferred to other carriers) increases, their frequency of service contacts also increases, and their satisfaction improves according to the J.D.
+Power 2017 U.S. Wireless Customer Care Full-Service Performance StudySM—Volume 1 and the J.D.
+Power 2017 U.S. Wireless Customer Care Non-Contract Performance StudySM—Volume 1, both released today.

-Media Relations Contacts
+Media Relations Contact

 Geno Effler; Costa Mesa, Calif.; 714-621-6224; [email protected]